Light Bee X vs Ultra Bee: The Complete Sizing Guide | VoltRush USA

 Easier trails: Either bike works.
 Light Bee is fun on beginner terrain.
 Technical trails: Heavier rider = Ultra Bee.
 Lighter rider learning = Light Bee.
 Don't choose based on trail difficulty alone.

-Can I test ride before buying?
+Can I schedule a showroom visit before buying?

 The Sizing Decision Framework